mark-k-mokaya/primal/README.md

 #
-An React E-commerce web application that sells clothes and calisthenics equipment. https://chic-faun-b96632.netlify.app/
+A React E-commerce web application that sells clothes and calisthenics equipment. https://chic-faun-b96632.netlify.app/